So I have this bathroom.

 Here is the before circa September 2012:

 Do you see how the rugs, towels and shower curtain don’t even match or have remotely the same coloring?

 I had nothing left to give.

-Oooh lookie below at the new light fixture I got to replace the circa 1988 dressing room bulb light fixture!
+We did buy a new light fixture to replace the circa 1988 dressing room bulb light fixture.

-To give those who aren’t privy to pricing on these types of things some idea, these things usually cost around 100 bucks plus.
+To give those who aren’t privy to pricing on these types of things some idea, these usually cost around $100 plus.